-Knott’s Spooky Farm takes place on Saturdays and Sundays from 8 a.m. to 5 p.m., Sept.
-25 through Oct.
-31. You’ll be safely out of the park and working off your sugar rush before the real monsters emerge at 7 p.m. for Knott's Scary Farm.
+Knott’s Spooky Farm takes place on Saturdays and Sundays from opening to 5 p.m., Oct.
+1 through Oct.
+31, 2022.
+It takes place Halloween day and usually Oct.
+10 for the holiday.
+You’ll be safely out of the park and working off your sugar rush before the real monsters emerge at 7 p.m. for Knott's Scary Farm.
 We recommend arriving at park opening for the lowest crowds.

 The best part about Knott's Spooky Farm is that it's included with your regular theme park ticket and takes place during normal park hours in daylight.
 Did you know that we have hopped into selling discount Knott's Berry Farm tickets?
 You'll want the Single Day Any Day Ticket to attend.
 Tax is included, and there are no extra fees.
 You'll save $33 over the front gate price.
 Ribbit, ribbit!